asmaaikani/A03/README.md

 2. Then I requested my license from Webstrom
 3. I got approved right away
 4. I then installed Git as a local Program from this website: https://git-scm.com/downloads
-5. I used the Mac OS X na dthen I downloaded on HOMEBREW
+5. I used the Mac OS X and then I downloaded on HOMEBREW
 6. I then copied the link into my terminal
 7. I then followed the steps that popped up for my terminal
+8. Steps kept coming up and I kept pressing enter and the terminal downloaded homebrew into my mac
-8. I already had a GitHub account so I didnt have to download it so I just connected my webstorm to my Github
+10. I already had a GitHub account so I didnt have to create one so I just had to connect my webstorm to my Github
-9. Then my terminal popped up and I typed in " pkgutil --file-info /usr/bin/git"
+11. Then my terminal popped up and I typed in " pkgutil --file-info /usr/bin/git"
+12. My terminal printed the Path to Git executable
-10. Then I opened up preferences in webstrom
+13. Then I opened up preferences in webstrom
-11. Went to version control then git
+14. Went to version control then git
-12. In the search box at the top I pasted in what was given in my terminal after it printed "path:"
+15. Tapped the search box at the top
+16. I pasted in what was given in my terminal after it printed "path:" which was "/usr/bin/git" and pressed "OK"

 ### Glossary
 - **Branch**: Allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository